 What Mao meant by this phrase is the very opposite of what is represented by the 'new-style Party' in Russia, correctly seen by Mao as the instrument of the 'new class'.
 Mao sought to make the 'new-style Party' a barrier to the advance of the 'new class'.
 In Russia the 'new class' rebelled against the power of the traditional Party; in China the Maoists rose up against a Party structure in which they found their own power too circumscribed.
-Whereas in Russia the development of the 'new class' was compared to the 'thaw', in China Mao wanted to prevent the occurrence of such a 'thaw'.
-To this end he used the Red Guards, who threw China into turmoil.
-Yet despite this result of their intervention, its real purpose was to 'freeze' the social relations.
+Whereas, in Russia the development of the 'new class' was compared to the 'thaw', in China Mao wanted to prevent the occurence of such a 'thaw'.
+To this end he used the Red Guards who threw China into turmoil.
+Yet despite the violence of this upheaval the social relations did not alter.

-We have sought to analyse the social characteristics of Mao's opponents, but we hope it will be realised that every detail cannot be fitted into this analytical framework.
-Information leaking out of China concerning battles between Red Guards and workers for the control of several factories in Manchuria confirms no doubt that the 'Proletarian Cultural Revolution' was neither proletarian nor a revolution.
-But no one will assert. we hope, that the workerswho fought Mao's Red Guards were managers or members of the 'new class'.
+We have sought to analyse the social characteristics of Mao's opponents, but we hope it will be realised that every detail cannot be fitted into this analytic framework.
+Information leaking out of China concerning battles between Red Guards and workers for the control of several factories in Manchuria confirms, no doubt, that the 'Proletarian Cultural Revolution' was neither proletarian nor a revolution.
+But no one will assert, we hope, that the workers who fought Mao's Red Guards were managers or members of the 'new class'.

-One does not think of the managers either when one looks at the 1967 uprising against Mao Tse Tung in the capital city of Kiangsi province.
-The movement took the name 'The First of August Movement' in reference to the time, forty years earlier, when organisations were briefly formed in that part of China on the model of workers' councils, these had played a part in the conflict between the left and right wings of the Kuo Min Tang.
+One does not think of the managers either, when one looks at the 1967 uprising against Mao Tse Tung in the capital city of Kiangsi province.
+The movement took the name 'The First of August Movement', in reference to the time, forty years earlier, when organisations were briefly formed, in that part of China, on the model of workers' councils, these had played a part in the conflict between the left and right wings of the Kue Min Tang.

-Still more difficult to place is the Chinese head of state, Liu Shao Chi who, even within the Party, had always held an independent position.
+Still more difficult to place is the Chinese head of state, Liu Shao Chi, who, even within the Party, had always held an independent position.

 The Maoists of the 'cultural revolution' call him their enemy, but Liu himself takes care to distinguish himself from all other opponents of Mao.
 It is obvious that many different developments are occurring simultaneously in China.
 But although reality is more complex than any abstract schema, the exceptions do not contradict the rule.
-Whatever the forces may have been against which the Red Guards and the 'cultural revolution' were unleashed, the situation can only be understood by the appearance on the scene of the 'new class', with its own indisputable claims.
+Whatever the forces may have been against which the Red Guards and the 'cultural revolution' were unleashed, the situation can only be understood by the appearance on the scene of the 'new class', with it's own indisputable claims.

 The 'new class' in China did not appear from nowhere.
-It was the product of the development of specific social relationships in that country, just as previously it had developed in Russia from similar social relations.
-This explains two facts: firstly the endurance and obstinacy of the struggle against Mao which is continually breaking out in new places; secondly the repeated calls to order made to the Red Guards for moderate action without too much violence.
-These phenomena are related to one another and are both connected with the economy.
-Millions of Red Guards cannot be withdrawn from industry and education (i.e. from the preparation for future industrial knowledge, and therefore the preparation of the industry of the future) and be mobilised against the 'new class' without severely disorganising industrial development.
-As soon as the Red Guards are directed anew into production, industrial development is stimulated.
-Likewise the 'new class' is also stimulated.
+It was the product of the development of specific social relationships, in that country, just as previously it had developed in Russia from similar social relations.
+This explains two facts: firstly the endurance and obstinacy of the struggle against Mao which is continually breaking out in new places; secondly, the repeated calls to order made to the Red Guards.
+These phenomena are related to one another, and are both connected with the economy.
+Millions of Red Guards cannot be withdrawn from industry and education (i.e. from the 'new class' without severely disorganising industrial progress.
+As soon as the Red Guards are directed anew to production, industrial development is stimulated, but so inevitably is the growth of the 'new class'.